sanishaukhale/book-a-ride/README.md

    - Locate the downloaded APK file and tap on it to begin the installation process.
    - Follow the on-screen instructions to complete the installation.

+### Note: Phone Sign-In and Sending OTP

+- **Phone Sign-In and Sending OTP:**
+  - Phone sign-in and the sending of OTP (One-Time Password) may not work properly on emulators.
+  - It is recommended to test these features on a physical Android device for the best experience.

 ## Screenshots

 <div align="center" style="display: flex; justify-content: space-between; margin-bottom: 20px;">